Join the 2024 BANDS Cup for a chance to trade virtual container freight futures and learn how to manage volatile freight rates with derivatives.

 3. No Counterparty Risk: The INE is a state-owned and regulated futures exchange.
 It serves as the counterparty for each trade, so counterparty risk is avoided even if individual traders default on their obligations.

-4. Pricing: Serving as the underlying price index, the SCFIS is based on the freight rates actually applied in the physical market as opposed to the other indices that are based on surveys or even just quotations.
+4. Pricing: Serving as the underlying price index, the SCFIS is based on the freight rates actually paid in the physical market as opposed to other indices that are based on surveys or even just quotations.
 The Shanghai Shipping Exchange, the publisher of the SCFIS, produces some of the longest and the most widely used container freight indices, such as CCFI and SCFI.

 5. Bonded Marketplace: The INE is able to tap into the ample liquidity in China without being subject to Chinese taxation.
 International participants can use USD and RMB to trade and profits can be moved back out of China in less than 2h.